 Remember, there are countless ways to execute employee rewards and recognition at your organisation to start building a culture of continuous recognition.

-As a recap, here are five examples of rewards and recognition:
+As a recap, here are some examples of rewards and recognition:

 By appreciating your employees, you’ll start boosting employee motivation and productivity, and create a more positive workplace.
 Tell me, what next step will you take towards rewarding and recognising your workforce?